4nuragk/twitter-streaming/README.md

 ### Running crawler and streaming:

+* Edit the track_crawler.py and put your credentials in line 217 & 299
+* Edit the update_trends.py and put your creadentials in line 42

 1. cd to streaming diretory
 2. Run this command:<br>
 	a.
 MASTER=(put the master url you copied earlier)<br>
 	b.
 ${SPARK_HOME}/bin/spark-submit         --master ${MASTER}    --packages com.datastax.spark:spark-cassandra-connector_2.11:2.4.2           streaming.py &>out
+3. In a new tab, run these from crawler dir:
+	a. python update_trends.py
+	b. python track_crawler.py

+Open the out file to see the results.